 Formal application to the Teacher Education Program is made within the semester in which a student enrolls in EDU 2300.

-To enroll for EDU 2300, a student must have a 2.5 GPA and should have passed all sections of the Texas Higher Education Assessment (THEA) or pass the THEA during the semester in which the student is enrolled for EDU 2300.
+To enroll for EDU 2300, a student must have a 2.5 GPA.
+Before, or during the semester the student is enrolled in EDU 2300, he/she must pass all sections of the Texas Higher Education Assessment (THEA).